Everdome Price Tops $0.0011 on Major Exchanges (DOME)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Everdome’s genesis date was December 27th, 2021.
 Everdome’s total supply is 100,000,000,000 tokens and its circulating supply is 18,998,841,067 tokens.
+Everdome’s official Twitter account is @everdome_io and its Facebook page is accessible here.
 The official message board for Everdome is everdome.io/news.
-Everdome’s official website is everdome.io.
-Everdome’s official Twitter account is @everdome_io and its Facebook page is accessible here.
+The official website for Everdome is everdome.io.

-It is usually not presently possible to buy alternative cryptocurrencies such as Everdome directly using U.S. dollars.
-Investors seeking to trade Everdome should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Everdome using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Everdome directly using U.S. dollars.
+Investors seeking to trade Everdome should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Everdome using one of the exchanges listed above.

 Receive News & Updates for Everdome Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Everdome and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.